Peer Mentors. Who are we? What do we do? Why do we do it?

 From September, the Peer Mentors take it in turns, on a rota basis, to facilitate a drop-in/quiet/safe room every day, for Year 7’s at break and lunch time.
 Apart from facilitating the drop-in room, the Peer Mentor team is split into various roles.

 The Year 10 Peer Mentors support a Year 7 form one morning a week during registration.
 However, due to the number of Peer mentors, they are split between two days.
-Some go on Monday and some Thursday and they stay with their Year 7 form throughout the whole school year, helping and supporting in any way the form tutor or the younger students need them to.
+Some go on Tuesday and some on Friday and they stay with their Year 7 form throughout the whole school year, helping and supporting in any way the form tutor or the younger students need them to.

 Once the students move on to Year 8 the Peer Mentors who supported them throughout Year 7, continue to help with the transition from Year 7 to Year 8.
 The Peer Mentors stay with their form until the October half term, helping them settle into Year 8.
 Most of the work of a Peer Mentor is done during Year 10 and up to the October half term of Year 11.
 After this, we feel it is more important for the Year 11’s to concentrate of their GCSE work and let the next up and coming Year 10 take over.

 The only exception to this are the Year 11 leadership team of Peer Mentors who apply for a role within the leadership team.
 Their written applications are looked at and any suitable candidates are selected to attend a panel interview.
 From this, the panel decide who they think is most suitable for which position within the leadership team.